7Circle/common-networking-swift/README.md

 ```
 Remember to import `CommonNetworking` in the same file when initializing the client.

-After doing to you are free to run request as follow:
+After doing so, you are free to run requests as follow:
 ``` swift
 let request = APIRequestSettings(url: "https://my.api.com",
                                  urlPathComponent: "/path",